Tea Party

 Murdoch agenda IS the Tea Party agenda.
 No one should doubt that

-million contract.
-Who would come up with that kind of money for him
+contract.
+Who would come up with that kind of money for him ?

 Given Murdoch's role, it is no surprise that the tea party

-removes activities from public oversight, deficit mongering that leads
+public oversight, deficit mongering that leads to cuts in

-James Galbraith opine that the stimulus was much too small and
+Galbraith opine that the stimulus was much too small and that,

-that, given the amount of joblessness, more is needed.)
-This is not
+given the amount of joblessness, more is needed.)
+This is not time

 learn some lessons from countries that are functioning well: Finland